Backwashing a Pool Sand Filter – Full Step by Step Guide

 Check that the pressure gauge on the filter is now showing a normal operating filter pressure (the dial pointing to the green sector on the dial).

-If the dial is showing little or no pressure then this will be because there is an airlock somewhere in the system.
+If the dial shows little or no pressure, this is because there is an airlock somewhere in the system.

-If you find you still have an airlock in the pump, which doesn’t clear itself quickly, then you will need to bleed the air out.
-Read – How to bleed the air from a pool pump and filter.
+If the pump’s airlock still doesn’t clear quickly, you must bleed the air out.
+Read: How to bleed the air from a pool pump and filter.

 13 – Roll up the backwash hose if you have one